Pradumnasaraf/DevOps/docs/github-actions/introduction.md

 #### Trigger Filters

-- We can trigger the workflow when only when certain files are changed.
+- We can trigger the workflow only when certain files are changed.

 ```yaml
 on: